 Every year the Canadian Banks' Law Enforcement Award recognizes outstanding police performance in fighting crime against Canadian banks.
 Recipients of this prestigious award have gone above and beyond the call of duty while preventing and investigating crimes against Canada's financial institutions.

-Since 1972, the Canadian Bankers Association has honoured 259 Canadian police officers.
+Since 1972, the Canadian Bankers Association has awarded 266 awards to Canadian police officers.
 The Award is presented annually at a formal ceremony at the annual conference of the Canadian Association of Chiefs of Police.

 Protecting the security and safety of its employees and customers is a priority for the Canadian banking industry.
 Crimes affecting our banks range from robbery to high tech and highly organized fraud operations.
 Together our financial institutions and law enforcement agencies continue to partner in combating crime every day.